 In the fall of 1991, a discussion with a good friend about the Cultural Revolution of Iran became one of those indelible memories.

 A little background: the Iranian Revolution, also known as the Islamic Revolution, was a revolt against the monarchy of the Shah Mohammed Reza Pahlavi, who, like his father Reza Shah, was intent upon developing close relations with the West and the modernization of Iran.
 The opposition to the Shah was comprised of three main groups: Marxists, Constitutionalists, and Islamists.

 After growing dissent and several mass demonstrations, the Prime Minister Shapour Bakhtiar demanded the Shah leave Iran in January l979.
 Political prisoners were released, there were promises of free elections, and the disparate revolutionary groups were to form a government of national unity.

-Bakhtiar's reward for a lifetime spent opposing the Shah, including imprisonment by the Shah for a total of six years, was the accusation by Khomeini that he was a Shah loyalist.
+Bakhtiar's reward for a lifetime spent opposing the Shah, including imprisonment by the Shah for a total of six years, was the accusation that he was a Shah loyalist by his former ally in the revolution - Khomeini himself.
 Bakhtiar fled to Paris in live in exile, but was assassinated by Khomeini sympathizers in l991.